iaperficient/istqb-assistant-backend/user-stories.md

 ## 4. User Profile Management
 - **Persona**: Authenticated user
-- **Story Statement**: As an authenticated user, I want to view and manage my profile information so that I can keep my account up to date.
+- **Story Statement**: As an authenticated user, I want to view my profile information so that I can see my account details.
-- **Benefit**: Personalized user experience and account management.
+- **Benefit**: Access to personal account information.
 - **Acceptance Criteria**:
   - User can view their current profile information.
-  - User can update their profile details.
   - Profile shows authentication method (regular or SSO).
-- **Mapped Endpoints**:
+- **Mapped Endpoint**:
   - `GET /auth/me` (Get current user profile)
-  - `PUT /auth/profile` (Update user profile)

-## 5. Logout and Token Management
-- **Persona**: Authenticated user
-- **Story Statement**: As an authenticated user, I want to securely log out so that my session is properly terminated.
-- **Benefit**: Security and privacy protection.
-- **Acceptance Criteria**:
-  - User can log out and invalidate their session.
-  - JWT tokens are properly handled on logout.
-  - User is redirected to login page after logout.
-- **Mapped Endpoint**: `POST /auth/logout`

-## 6. Chat with ISTQB Assistant
+## 5. Chat with ISTQB Assistant
 - **Persona**: Authenticated user
 - **Story Statement**: As a user, I want to ask questions about software testing concepts and receive intelligent answers.
 - **Benefit**: Expedited learning and assistance on software testing matters.